jsbin/jsbin/README.markdown

 UX was kindly donated by [Danny Hope](http://yandleblog.com) who also tweets as [@yandle](http://twitter.com/yandle).

-The vast majority of the port from PHP to Node was done by [Aron Carroll](http://aroncarroll.com/) who also plays in github as [@aron](http://github.com/aron).
+The vast majority of the port from PHP to Node in June 2012 was done by [Aron Carroll](http://aroncarroll.com/) who also plays in github as [@aron](http://github.com/aron).

 ## A short history